-In less than two years after a wildly successful crowdfunding campaign launched the AirVisual Pro by IQAir, this cutting-edge air quality monitor has been deployed as an outdoor air monitoring station in more than 10,000 cities worldwide.
+The cutting-edge AirVisual Pro air quality monitor by IQAir has been deployed as an outdoor air monitoring station in more than 10,000 cities worldwide.
 In some of these cities, the AirVisual Pro is the only data source available.

 One such city is Port Harcourt, Nigeria.
 Here, citizens have chosen to take their local air quality into their own hands–for the very first time, air quality data from Nigeria is being reported in real time and broadcast live to the world.